-Seller(s) Ms Fiona McLaurin ----------- -------------------
+Seller(s) Mr Tom Rye ----------- ------------

-Completion date of property questionnaire 17/07/2024 --- ------------
+Completion date of property questionnaire 14/04/2025 --- ------------

-1 Length of ownership

-How long have you owned the e property?

-17 years

-2 Council tax

-Which Council Tax band is yo ur property in?

-E

-3 Parking

-What are the arrangements for or parking at your property?

-(Please tick all that apply)

-Garage \square

-Allocated parking space

-Driveway

-Shared parking \square

-On street oxdet

-Resident permit

-Metered parking

-Other (please specify)

-,, , , , , , , , , , , , , , , , , , , ,

-4 Conservation area

-- ed Conservation Area (that is an area of special architectural

-acter or appearance of which it is desirable to preserve or

-enhance)?

-No

-5 Listed buildings

-Is your property a Listed Build ling, or contained within one (that is a building recognised and

-approved as being of special architectural or historical interest)?

-No

-6 Alterations/additions/ex tensions

-a.(i) During your time in the proper ty, have you carried out any structural alterations, additions or

-• ision of an extra bath/shower room, toilet, or bedroom)?

-Yes

-It you have answered yes, ple ase describe below the changes which you have made:
+1 Length of ownership How long have you owned the property?
+2 Council tax Which Council Tax band is your property in?
+3 What are the arrangements for parking at your property?
+(Please tick all that apply) Garage □ Allocated parking space □ Driveway □ Shared parking □ On street □ Resident permit ☑ Metered parking □ Other (please specify) 4 Conservation area Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
+Yes 5 Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
+No 6 a.(i) Alterations/additions/extensions During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
+Yes If you have answered yes, please describe below the changes which you have made: (ii) The front bedroom and kitchen were combined into one room.
+Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
+Yes If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
+If you do not have the documents yourself, please note below who has these documents b.
+Have you had replacement windows, doors, patio doors or double glazing installed in your property?